textpattern/textpattern.github.io/themes/themes-a-complete-walk-through.md

 ![New theme created](https://docs.textpattern.com/img/new-theme-created.png)

-You are now a master at creating initial non-live packages.
+You are now a master at creating development theme packages.
 Proceed with learning all the useful contexts between development and live themes.

 ## Developing themes